 - Economic Sustainability: economic stability and efficiency.

-These three pillars have been incorporated into the Town of Gibsons’ Official Community Plan and Strategic Plan:
+These three pillars have been incorporated into the Town of Gibsons’ Official Community Plan.

 Sustainable Development and Smart Growth